Hélène Harder

-Hélène Harder (born 1986) is a French-German filmmaker and author.
-She is known for the critically acclaimed award-winning documentary film Ladies' Turn.
+Hélène Harder is a French-German filmmaker and author.
+She is known for the documentary films Ladies' Turn and Fatna, a Woman Named Rachid.

 Education

 Hélène Harder studied philosophy at the Ecole Normale Supérieure de Paris, then turned to filmmaking when a serious accident disrupted her studies.

 Career

-In 2012, after training at University of California, Berkeley, she worked in New York and Paris.
-Then in that year, she made her first feature documentary, Ladies’ Turn, based in Senegal.
-The documentary received positive acclaim from critics and was selected for festivals in more than 15 countries.
-She received four awards, and it was broadcast on TV5Monde, Arte and PBS.
-Her most recent project is the 2025 documentary Fatna, a Woman Named Rachid, about the Moroccan rights activist Fatna El Bouih.
+After training at the University of California, Berkeley, Hélène Harder worked in New York and Paris.
+In 2012, she made her first feature documentary, Ladies' Turn, about women's football in Senegal.
+The documentary was selected for festivals in more than 15 countries, won four awards, and was broadcast on TV5Monde, Arte and PBS.

+In 2025, Hélène Harder directed and wrote the feature documentary Fatna, a Woman Named Rachid, about Moroccan rights activist Fatna El Bouih.
+The film had its world premiere at the Marrakech International Film Festival and was selected for Hot Docs 2026 as an International Premiere.

+For Fatna, a Woman Named Rachid, she used a non-linear structure that moves between Fatna El Bouih's imprisonment and her life in present-day Casablanca.
+She also incorporated excerpts from Moroccan films shot in Casablanca during the late 1960s and 1970s.
+The archival material was used to connect the city shown in El Bouih's memories with contemporary Casablanca.

+Hélène Harder and Fatna El Bouih developed the film's voice-over together.
+According to Harder, they decided against a conventional biographical structure and did not want the film to present El Bouih only through her imprisonment and past suffering.

+Hélène Harder also co-created Casamantes with Karima El Kharraze, a transmedia project between Casablanca and Mantes-la-Jolie supported in writing and development by the CNC.

-Apart from cinema, she also worked as a videographer and photographer especially for dance companies, theatre, contemporary art venues and online media.
+She has also worked as a videographer and photographer, particularly for dance companies, theatre, contemporary art venues and online media.